dominikapetru/dominikapetru/README.md

 <h2 align="center">About me</h2>
 <br />
 <p>
 Throughout my career path I have worked in a team as well as freelance.
-I am very versatile, accurate and always keen to improve myself.
+I am very attentive listener, well organized and always keen to improve myself.

-Besides Python and its data science specific libraries I have some notions of SQL and MongoDB.
-My designer’s skills HTML5, CSS3 and Adobe Creative Suite have proven very useful for representing and fetching data.
+Besides Python, I have knowledge of MySQL and MongoDB.
+Also my designer’s skills HTML5, CSS3 and Adobe Creative Suite have proven very useful for fetching and representing data.

 From Girona - Spain, born in Czech Republic, also lived in the UK and Sweden.
 </p>